realdingke/msc_project_repo/README.md

-# msc_project_repo
+# MSC project repository
-This repository stores the projects and practice during my msc period
+This repository stores the projects and practices during my msc period.